 Continuous measurements were supplemented by NO_2 diffusion tubes.
 Figure 5 shows the location of NO_2 diffusion tubes .
 These were deployed in pairs on the north and south side of the railway line.
 The north diffusion tube on the west of Figure 5 was located approximately 20-25 m north west of the continuous monitoring site at Southall.
 Figure 5 shows the diffusion tube sites around the East Coast Mainline.
-These were located in a densely resident area to between the East Coast Mainline and the electric line to Moorgate.
+These were located in a dense resident area to between the East Coast Mainline and the electric line to Moorgate.

 Figure 5 The Ealing 12 (El2) and six diffusion tube sites (6, 7, 22, 23, 97, 98) locations alongside the Paddington mainline (blue).
 Other rail lines are shown in black.
 Pairs from west to east are; Southall, West Ealing, Acton.
 El2 and diffusion tube 22 are located ~20-25m apart.
+The map is centred on the Greenford branch line.

-Figure 6 LAQN site IS6 and two diffusion tube sites (AG1, AG2) locations alongside the East Coast Mainline
+Figure 6 LAQN site IS6 and two diffusion tube sites (AG1, AG2) locations alongside the East Coast Mainline (shown in red).